yuvalmGS/gigaspaces-wiki-jekyll/xap97net/transaction-read-modifiers.markdown

 | Read Committed transaction X or null | Allowed | Allowed | Allowed | Allowed | Allowed | Allowed | Allowed | Allowed | Allowed |
 | Dirty Read Transaction X or null| Allowed | Allowed | Allowed | Allowed | Allowed | Allowed | Allowed | Allowed | Allowed |

-{% refer %}Refer to the [Space Locking and Blocking](./space-locking-and-blocking.html) section for GigaSpaces general locking and blocking rules.{% endrefer %}
+{% refer %}Refer to the [Space Locking and Blocking](./transaction-locking-and-blocking.html) section for GigaSpaces general locking and blocking rules.{% endrefer %}

 {% note %}
-- To read the original state of a space object that is locked under a transaction (take or update) you should use READ_COMMITTED mode.
+- To read the original state of a space object that is locked under a transaction (take or update) you should use ReadCommitted mode.
 - To read the current state of a space object that is locked under transaction (take or update) should use Dirty Read mode.
 - Dirty read (without transaction) does not blocks transactional take operation.
 {% endnote %}